MrShoenel/git-density/readme.md

 To build the application, restore all _nuget_ packages and simply rebuild all projects.

 Run `GitDensity.exe`, which has an exhaustive command line interface for analyzing repositories.
 This implementation also includes a reimplementation of `git-hours` [2], runnable using `GitHours.exe` (with a similar command line interface).
+There are also separate command line tools for extracting metrics (`GitMetrics.exe`) and smaller utility that unites a few stand-alone commands (`GitTools.exe`, see below).

 ## Requirement of external tools

 This application relies on an external executable to run clone detection.
 Currently, it uses a local version of Softwerk's clone detection service [3].
-To obtain a copy of this tool, please contact welf.lowe@lnu.se.
+To obtain a copy free for academic use of this tool, please contact welf.lowe@lnu.se.

+You are not required to use the clone detection in order to obtain a notion fo source code density.
+In order to obtain a rough notion of it, you may use `git-tools` which will extract a ratio of net-lines to gross-lines as density.
+The clone detection used in `git-density`, however, also computes a string similarity which will yield a most-precise approximation of the source code density.

 As for `git-metrics`, the application relies on another tool that supports currently obtaining software metrics from Java applications.
+Metrics are obtained by building the application (for each commit).
 Please contact me if you intend to use Git Metrics and require the tool.
+The tool is free for academic use.

 # Structure of the applications